What is challenging behaviour?

-Challenging behaviour is not a learning disability, but people with a disability are more likely to show challenging behaviour.
+Challenging behaviour is not a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. , but people with a disability are more likely to show challenging behaviour.

 This can be due to people having difficulty communicating and expressing frustrations.
 Challenging behaviour can also be a sign that something is wrong, like pain or discomfort, that your child cannot express in another way.